 But hold up!
 Why are they all over me in every store I walk into?
 Armani, Calvin Klein, Charivari.
 They’re following me around like flies on poop and I can’t get even a second to finger a chain or stuff a scarf into my bag.
 See?
 It’s never this way with Belle.
 Apparently, two years without a pinch isn’t just on account of our slick shoplifting capabilities.
 She doesn’t want to believe it but Belle’s blondness keeps them off of us, too.

 He’s short, foreign, and for a moment I feel like I could take him if I have to.
 I try to pull away but he’s a lot stronger than he looks.
 And he’s not letting go.
 I squirm to free myself but then I feel two heavy paws clamp down on my shoulders from behind.
-It’s a big, off-duty cop.
-His grip is deadly.
+It’s a big, off-duty cop with a deadly grip.
 I can’t move.

 The short guy instructs his guard to “bring her to my office”.
 I feel like I might pass out.
 But damn that.
 I shake it off and hold my head high as he cuffs me and we march to the rear of the store.
 Inside his office I’m tossed into a chair and the officer removes the dresses from the Barneys bag.
 I look around.
-Leather sofa and chairs.
+Italian leather sofa.
 A slick glass and chrome desk.
 The wall facing me is loaded with framed pictures.
 I recognize models.
 Famous movie stars.
 The dude who grabbed me is standing behind the desk now and look.
 He’s in the pictures, too.

 He sits down and laces his fat fingers together.
 “So what have you to say for yourself?
 Why are you stealing from my store?”
 That’s when it hits me!
 It’s him!
 It’s Gianni Versace himself!
 Oh shit.
 Oh shit!
-Getting caught shoplifting by part of the sales crew?
+Getting caught shoplifting by the sales crew?
 That’s one thing.
 But the owner?
 And he’s famous?
+I’m in deep doo-doo.

-I’m in big trouble.
-My eyes fill up with tears.
+My eyes fill with tears.
 But the Bronx in me won’t give in.
 “Stand up,” he says.
 “Fuck you,” I respond.
 He tells me again to stand up and I tell him again to go fuck himself.
 Finally, the cop walks over and grabbing me from behind, he lifts me out of the seat and onto my feet like a rag doll.
 I pull and twist myself away from him.
 But only because he lets me.

 “Walk to the sofa, turn around, and walk back,” Versace instructs me.
 I don’t move.
 The officer gives me a push.
 “Do what the man asks,” he growls.
 I start tripping.
 What if they don’t have me arrested?
 What if they decide on a different type of punishment for me?
 I’ve heard stories.
 Sometimes if you let them do things to you, they let you go.
 But I can’t.
 Can I?
 I walk to the leather sofa, spin, throw them the finger, and return to my chair.